Noah Gragson

 Noah Quinn Gragson (born July 15, 1998) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 42 Chevrolet Camaro ZL1 for Legacy Motor Club.
-He previously drove full-time in the NASCAR Xfinity Series for JR Motorsports from 2019 to 2022, and full-time in the NASCAR Camping World Truck Series for Kyle Busch Motorsports from 2017 to 2018.
+He competes full-time in the NASCAR Cup Series, driving the No. 4 Ford Mustang Dark Horse for Front Row Motorsports.

 Racing career

 Early career

-Gragson started racing Bandoleros at the Las Vegas Motor Speedway Bullring at the age of 13, eventually moving to compete in late models.
+Gragson started racing Bandoleros at the Las Vegas Motor Speedway Bullring at the age of thirteen, eventually moving to compete in late models.
 Gragson also competed in the INEX Legends car racing series, winning the 2014 Young Lion Road Course championship.

 Regional series

-K&N Pro Series West
+ARCA Menards Series West

 In 2015, Gragson joined Jefferson Pitts Racing in the NASCAR K&N Pro Series West in the No. 7 with sponsorship from AlertID, his ride being overseen by co-owner Jerry Pitts.
 In his series debut at Kern County Raceway Park, he finished third after qualifying eighth.
 At Tucson Speedway, Gragson battled with teammate Gracin Raz to score his first career victory.
 Later in the season at Meridian Speedway, Gragson recorded his first pole position and led 176 laps to win.
-In his first season of stock car racing, Gragson finished second in the final points standings behind Chris Eggleston with two wins, seven top fives, 11 top tens, becoming the ninth driver in series history to finish runner-up in points and win Rookie of the Year.
+In his first season of stock car racing, Gragson finished second in the final points standings behind Chris Eggleston with two wins, seven top fives, eleven top tens, becoming the ninth driver in series history to finish runner-up in points and win Rookie of the Year.
 After the season ended, he was named Rookie of the Year.

+Gragson would return to the West Series in 2019 in a one-off attempt for his old team, Jefferson Pitts Racing, in their No. 7 car in the race at Sonoma.
+He was announced to run the same race in 2024 in the No. 30 car for Rette Jones Racing in addition to competing part-time for the team in their new Xfinity Series car.